ABOUT THE MISSION IN NIGERIA …

 Duration of the mission: 1 year

-The current political and military crisis has affected millions of lives in Nigeria and SI is answering the needs of displaced populations and host communities in Borno State.
+Nigeria has been going through an acute political and military crisis for years, which has affected millions of lives.
+Solidarités International (SI) has been answering the needs of displaced populations, as well as host communities in the Borno State for almost 4 years.
 The targeted areas of intervention are WASH, shelter, logistics, food security and livelihood.
-Seven programs are currently running:
+7 programs are currently running:

 ABOUT THE JOB